The look and feel of Regina’s streets is changing.

 - Provide City of Regina political and community support for innovative solutions that help make active living possible.

 This type of planning is important to keep Regina growing and improving.
-We need to continue to offer more transportation options, ensure our communities are inclusive and communities are welcoming to existing and new residents.
+We need to continue to offer more transportation options, ensure our communities are inclusive and welcoming to existing and new residents.